 Cabot is a global specialty chemicals and performance materials company headquartered in Boston, Massachusetts.
-Our principal products are rubber and specialty grade carbon blacks, specialty compounds, fumed metal oxides, activated carbons, inkjet colorants, aerogel, and cesium formate drilling fluids.
+Our principal products are rubber and specialty carbon blacks, masterbatches and conductive compounds, fumed metal oxides, activated carbons, inkjet colorants, and aerogel.
 Cabot and its affiliates have manufacturing facilities and operations in the United States and over 20 other countries.

 Our Purification Solutions segment manufactures activated carbon products used to remove pollutants, contaminants and other impurities from, among other things, water, air, food and beverages, and pharmaceuticals.
 In addition to our activated carbon products, we provide equipment systems for the dosing of activated carbon into gas and liquid streams.
-These equipment systems, which we refer to as the Covered Products, include ready-made electronic component parts purchased from third party vendors.
-Sales from these equipment systems represents substantially less than 1% of the Company's net sales and operating revenues, and the cost of the electronic components used in the systems represents substantially less than 0.1% of Cabot's total cost of sales.
-The equipment systems incorporate certain electronic components, often specified by our customers and sourced from third party suppliers, that may contain 3TG that are necessary to the functionality of the Covered Products.
+These equipment systems, which we refer to as the "Covered Products," include ready-made electronic component parts that contain 3TG that are necessary to the functionality or production of the Covered Products.
+Accordingly, these products are in-scope under the Conflict Minerals Rule.
+The electronic components in the Covered Products are purchased from third party vendors and are often specified by our customers.
+Sales from the Covered Products represent substantially less than 1% of the Company's net sales and operating revenues, and the cost of the electronic components used in the systems represents substantially less than 0.1% of Cabot's total cost of sales.